About clusters and your work¶

 Building your skills¶

 As time goes on, computers are getting easier and easier to use.
 However, research is not a consumer product, and the fact is that you need more knowledge to use Triton than most people learn in academic courses.

-Science-IT has created a (still under development) modular training plan, which divides useful knowledge into levels.
+We have created a modular training plan, which divides useful knowledge into levels.
 In order to use Triton well, you need to be somewhat proficient at Linux usage (C level).
 In order to do parallel work, you need to be good at the D-level and also somewhat proficient at the HPC level (E-level).
 This tutorial and user guide covers the D-level, but it is up to you to reach the C-level first.